Scott-Borecki/whether-sweater-api/README.md

 open_weather_api_key: insert_open_weather_api_key_here
 unsplash_api_key: insert_unsplash_api_key_here
 ```
-## API Consumption

 ### Making API Endpoint Requests

-The endpoint requests will be made from your local machine.
+Make the endpoint requests from your local machine.
 Fire up the Rails server by running the following command in your terminal from your project directory:
 ``` bash
 $ rails s
 ```

-The `base path` of each endpoint will be from your localhost server:
+The `base path` of each endpoint is as follows:

 ```
 http://localhost:3000